 As a full-service law firm, we will work as a seamless extension of your in-house legal and HR teams, providing extensive legal expertise, support, and guidance.
 We will limit your risk exposure and manage your redundancy matters quickly, cost-effectively, and as amicably as possible.

 Contact us on 0808 164 1349 or complete our online enquiry form to find out how we can help with your redundancy matter.

 Redundancy proceedings are challenging for everyone involved.
-Under the laws of employment, your employees have certain rights protected in situations where you wish to end their period of employment through redundancy.
-It is easy for employers to make mistakes when negotiating this process, leaving themselves at risk of a claim for unfair dismissal being brought by their employees.
-The specialist employment lawyers at Wilford Smith can offer expert guidance and support on redundancy procedures to ensure that you take all appropriate steps and that your position is protected.
+Your employees have extensive rights concerning redundancy.
+It is easy for employers to make mistakes when navigating the statutory redundancy process, leaving themselves at risk of unfair dismissal claims.
+Our specialist employment law solicitors provide expert guidance and support on redundancy procedures to ensure that you take all appropriate steps and that your position is protected.

 While a myriad of scenarios exist whereby an employer wishes to terminate an employee’s contract, only particular types of situations can be considered ‘redundancy’.
 Examples of genuine redundancy situations are when:

 Yes, you have a duty to consult with all staff who may be affected by redundancies.
-Consultation should last for a ‘reasonable’ period of time, which will be dependent on the particular circumstances.
-In most cases, this expected to be at least one week.
+Consultation should last for a ‘reasonable’ period, which will be dependent on the particular circumstances.
+In most cases, this is expected to be at least one week.
 Employers are expected to use this period to explore alternatives to redundancy.

-You must employ a set of objective criteria to establish which employees will be made redundant.
-There is no set rule as to what these objective criteria should be, but you will be expected to be able to demonstrate the approach you have taken.
+You must use a set of objective criteria to establish which employees will be made redundant.
+There is no set rule as to what these objective criteria should be, but you must be able to demonstrate the approach you have taken.
 An example might be using a simple ‘last in, first out' method.

 Yes, you must allow employees to appeal if they wish to do so.
 Failure to do so may result in a claim for unfair dismissal.